 Grandparents should not assume that this presumption is the death-knell to their request.
 Far from it.
 A presumption simply means the grandparents have to strongly persuade the court with facts and evidence that the visitation is in the child’s best interest.

 Are you a grandmother or grandfather and you want to seek your grandparents visitations rights in California court?

 Are you a parent who opposes grandparents’ visitation rights in your case?
-Then you owe it to yourself to contact our experienced family law attorneys for a free consultation.
+Then you owe it to yourself to contact our experienced family law attorneys for an affordable consultation.
 We are ready to help you.